 A pro tip from Piprider: The key to success is patience.
 Don’t get shaken out by a single day’s price movement against you.
 A good swing trade needs room to breathe.
 Set your stop-loss based on the daily chart’s price action, not intraday noise, and trust your initial analysis.

 2.5.
-Hedging Strategy
+Institutional Hedging Strategy (Cross-Asset)

 How it works: